hermuti/odin_rock-paper-scissors/README.md

 # odin_rock-paper-scissors
-a simple game played on the console to develop javascript code
+a simple game played on the console to develop javascript code skill